-Aerated water enters the lake from tributaries in the spring and vertical mixing of the epilimnion starts at ice off.
-Limited sampling to date indicates rapid aeration- and warming of the top 2 meters of the epilimnion.
+Aerated water enters the lake from tributaries in the spring.
+Vertical mixing of the waters of the lake starts at ice off.
+Limited sampling to date indicates rapid aerationand warming of the top 2 meters of the epilimnion.
 Oxygen levels are depressed but capable of sustaining life and temperatures are low at 5 meters.

 The lake modifies water quality, temperature and flow in Clinton Creek downstream of its outlet.
 These in turn are considered to have effects on algae, invertebrates and fish.
-As a general statement, algae feeds invertebrates and invertebrates feed fish.
-Most invertebrates cannot survive freezing.
-Those that can tend to be the favored food of smaller fish, such as juvenile Arctic Grayling, Chinook Salmon and Slimy Sculpin.
+As a general statement, algae feed invertebrates and invertebrates feed fish.
+Most invertebrates cannot survive freezing as adults.
+Those that can survive freezing do so as eggs, hatch early in the spring and grow rapidly.
+They tend to be the favored food of smaller fish, such as juvenile Arctic Grayling, Chinook Salmon and Slimy Sculpin.

-The primary effect of the lake on water quality in downstream waters has been to increase nutrients in surface outflowd and the seeps that result at least in part from lake water entering the waste rock and discharging downstream.
+The primary effect of the lake on water quality in downstream waters has been to increase nutrients in surface outflows from the lake and the in the seeps that result, at least in part, from lake water entering the waste rock and discharging downstream.
 The source of the nutrients is the decomposing organic matter in the lake.
 Invertebrate abundance downstream is high, and supports large numbers of fish.